-- D. Cash and Cash Equivalents This classification includes petty cash, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
+- D. Cash and Cash Equivalents This classification includes undeposited receipts, petty cash, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
 The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty.
 The College's equity position in the STIF is recorded at fair value.
 Additional information regarding the fair value measurement of deposits held by the State Treasurer in the STIF is disclosed in Note 3. - E. Receivables Receivables consist of tuition and fees charged to students and charges for auxiliary enterprises' sales and services.
 Receivables also include amounts due from the federal government, state and local governments, and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants.
-Receivables are recorded net of estimated uncollectible amounts. - F. Inventories Inventories, consisting of postage and expendable supplies, are valued at cost using the last invoice cost method.
-Merchandise for resale is valued at the lower of cost or market using the retail inventory method. - G. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
+Receivables are recorded net of estimated uncollectible amounts. - F. Inventories Inventories, consisting of expendable supplies and merchandise for resale, are valued at the lower of cost or market using the first-in, first-out method. - G. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
 Donated capital assets acquired prior to July 1, 2015 are stated at fair value as of the date of donation.
 The value of assets constructed includes all material direct and indirect construction costs.
+Interest costs incurred are capitalized during the period of construction.